 Women may still be a minority in tech, but as their power rises, so does their responsibility and visibility.
-Jaya Jagadish, CVP, Silicon Design Engineering and India Engineering Lead at AMD India Pvt.
-Ltd. is one such successful leader who has been instrumental in driving AMD’s India as well as global growth.
+Jaya Jagadish, India Engineering Lead and CVP, Silicon Design Engineering at AMD India is one such successful leader who has been instrumental in driving AMD’s India as well as global growth.
 In an exclusive interaction with CXOToday, Jagadish talks about her career journey, challenges faced by women leaders in the IT industry, changes in the CIO role and how women can make their mark in IT domain.
 Exceprts.

 CXOToday: Can you tell us about your professional journey?